What are the effects of active cycle of breathing technique (ACBT) compared with other methods of airway clearance in people with cystic fibrosis?

-People with cystic fibrosis experience chronic airway infections as a result of mucus build up within the lungs.
+People with cystic fibrosis (CF) experience chronic airway infections as a result of mucus buildup within the lungs.
 Repeated infections often cause lung damage and disease.
 Airway clearance therapies aim to improve mucus clearance, increase sputum production, and improve airway function.
-The active cycle of breathing technique (also known as ACBT) is an airway clearance method that uses a cycle of techniques to loosen airway secretions including breathing control, thoracic expansion exercises, and the forced expiration technique.
+The active cycle of breathing technique (ACBT) is an airway clearance method that uses a cycle of techniques to loosen airway secretions including breathing control, thoracic expansion exercises, and the forced expiration technique.
 This is an update of a previously published review.

 We searched the Cochrane Cystic Fibrosis Trials Register, compiled from electronic database searches and handsearching of journals and conference abstract books.
-We also searched the reference lists of relevant articles and reviews.
+We also searched clinical trials registries and the reference lists of relevant articles and reviews.

-Our search identified 62 studies, of which 19 (440 participants) met the inclusion criteria.
-Five randomised controlled studies (192 participants) were included in the meta-analysis; three were of cross-over design.
+Our search identified 99 studies, of which 22 (559 participants) met the inclusion criteria.
+Eight randomised controlled studies (259 participants) were included in the analysis; five were of cross-over design.
 The 14 remaining studies were cross-over studies with inadequate reports for complete assessment.
 The study size ranged from seven to 65 participants.
-The age of the participants ranged from six to 63 years (mean age 22.33 years).
-In 13 studies, follow up lasted a single day.
+The age of the participants ranged from six to 63 years (mean age 18.7 years).
+In 13 studies follow up lasted a single day.
 However, there were two long-term randomised controlled studies with follow up of one to three years.
 Most of the studies did not report on key quality items, and therefore, have an unclear risk of bias in terms of random sequence generation, allocation concealment, and outcome assessor blinding.
 Due to the nature of the intervention, none of the studies blinded participants or the personnel applying the interventions.
 However, most of the studies reported on all planned outcomes, had adequate follow up, assessed compliance, and used an intention-to-treat analysis.